japila-books/spark-sql-internals/docs/spark-sql-TextBasedFileFormat.md

   path: Path): Boolean
 ----

-NOTE: `isSplitable` is part of link:spark-sql-FileFormat.adoc#isSplitable[FileFormat Contract] to know whether a given file is splitable or not.
+NOTE: `isSplitable` is part of spark-sql-FileFormat.md#isSplitable[FileFormat Contract] to know whether a given file is splitable or not.

-`isSplitable` requests the <<codecFactory, CompressionCodecFactory>> to find the link:++https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/CompressionCodecFactory.html#getCodec-org.apache.hadoop.fs.Path-++[compression codec for the given file] (as the input `path`) based on its filename suffix.
+`isSplitable` requests the <<codecFactory, CompressionCodecFactory>> to find the ++https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/CompressionCodecFactory.html#getCodec-org.apache.hadoop.fs.Path-++[compression codec for the given file] (as the input `path`) based on its filename suffix.

 `isSplitable` returns `true` when the compression codec is not used (i.e. `null`) or is a Hadoop https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/SplittableCompressionCodec.html[SplittableCompressionCodec] (e.g. https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/BZip2Codec.html[BZip2Codec]).

-If the <<codecFactory, CompressionCodecFactory>> is not defined, `isSplitable` creates a https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/CompressionCodecFactory.html[CompressionCodecFactory] (with a Hadoop `Configuration` by requesting the `SessionState` for a link:SessionState.md#newHadoopConfWithOptions[new Hadoop Configuration with extra options]).
+If the <<codecFactory, CompressionCodecFactory>> is not defined, `isSplitable` creates a https://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/compress/CompressionCodecFactory.html[CompressionCodecFactory] (with a Hadoop `Configuration` by requesting the `SessionState` for a SessionState.md#newHadoopConfWithOptions[new Hadoop Configuration with extra options]).

-NOTE: `isSplitable` uses the input `sparkSession` to access link:SparkSession.md#sessionState[SessionState].
+NOTE: `isSplitable` uses the input `sparkSession` to access SparkSession.md#sessionState[SessionState].

 [NOTE]
 ====